-Data from telescopes have played a crucial role on the data analysis techniques developed in the 18th century.
-Internet and mobile devices play a similar role in the 21st century.
-Large amounts of astronomical data led scientists like Carl Friedrich Gauss, Pierre-Simon Laplace, and Siméon Denis Poisson to the development of data-driven methods, such as the method of least squares and the Poisson distribution.
-These methods not only revolutionized astronomy but also are used nowadays in various fields, such as physics, engineering, and economics.
+Data collected by early telescopes played a crucial role in the development of statistical techniques during the 18th century, just as Internet and mobile devices do in the 21st.
+Massive astronomical data sets inspired scientists such as Carl Friedrich Gauss, Pierre-Simon Laplace, and Sim{'e}on Denis Poisson to devise data-driven methods, including the method of least squares and the Poisson distribution.
+These methods not only revolutionized astronomy but are also used nowadays in various fields, such as physics, engineering, and economics.
 The development of these methods marked a significant shift in the scientific approach, enabling more rigorous analysis and interpretation of observational data.
 The integration of data and statistical methods laid the foundation for modern data science and statistics, demonstrating the power and versatility of data-driven approaches.

-Back in the 18th and 19th century data collection was often limited to manual measurements or observations, and the amount of available data was typically much smaller compared to the massive datasets encountered in modern data science.
+In the 18th and 19th centuries data collection was often limited to manual measurements or observations, and the amount of available data was typically much smaller compared to the massive datasets encountered in modern data science.
 Scientists like Gauss and Poisson often conducted carefully designed experiments, collected their own data, and performed manual calculations without the aid of computers or advanced statistical software.
 The focus of their work was often on theoretical developments in mathematics, physics and astronomy, and the data was used to test and validate their theories.
-Let’s consider one of those studies from early 18th century.
+We can consider one of those studies from the early 18th century.

 The determination of the exact figure of the earth would require very accurate measurements of the length of a degree along a single meridian.
 The final answer to this debate was given by Roger Boscovich (1711-1787) who used geodetic surveying principles and in collaboration with English Jesuit Christopher Maire, in 1755, they embarked on a bold project: measuring a meridian arc spanning a degree of latitude between Rome and Rimini.
 He employed ingenious techniques to achieve remarkable accuracy for his era, minimizing errors and ensuring the reliability of his data.
 In 1755 they published “De litteraria expeditione per pontificiam ditionem” (On the Scientific Expedition through the Papal States) that contained results of their survey and its analysis.
 For more details about the work of Boscovich, see Altić (2013).
 Stigler (1981) gives an exhaustive introduction to the history of regression.